FErArg/pmpfm/README.md

 ---

 # ENGLISH

 Simple solution to generate a Podcast Feed of videos you are interested in listening to as a podcast

 ## How it works - SIMPLIFIED

 - In the file youtubeLinks.db stores the list of Youtube videos to download.

-- The script 01-video-2-audio.sh downloads the audio in MP3 format from the video and moves the MP3 file to the audios directory and updates the list of videos in youtubeLinks.db.
+- The script 01-video-2-audio.sh downloads the audio in MP3 format from the video and moves the MP3 file to the "audios" directory, then updates the list of videos in youtubeLinks.db.

 - The script 02-xml-creator.sh generates an XML podcast feed